davidjstudholme/xanthomonas-euvesicatoria-serbia/01-genome-de-novo-assembly/README.md

+# *De-novo* assembly of the three genome sequences

+### Obtain and prepare the raw sequence data

-Download all the sequence reads from the SRA database using NCBI's SRA Toolkit
+Download the genomic sequence reads from the Sequence Read Archive (SRA) using NCBI's SRA Toolkit:

 ```
 fasterq-dump --split-files SRR24958750 SRR24958751 SRR24958752
 ```

-Compress the downloaded FASTQ files
+Compress the downloaded FASTQ files using gzip:

 ```
 for i in *.fastq; do